-The presence of these grasses in a regional mix is probably a good sign if you have shade problems, but read on for some of the details.
-(And see notes at the end of this article on the value of using seed mixes vs. single species.)
+The presence of these grasses in a regional mix is probably a good sign if you have shade problems.

 Unfortunately, this species seems to have three drawbacks, noted both in research and informal conversations.

-First, it is expensive at about $25 - $30 per pound.
+First, it is expensive and can be around $25 to $30 per pound.
 It is partially overcome by the fact that it usually only five to twenty-five percent of a seed mix.

 The second drawback is its light color.
 Some newer varieties such as Poa supina 'Supranova' may overcome this.

-One commercial mix to consider is Poa Supina Shade Grass Blend from OutsidePride.com, a mixture of supina and rough bluegrasses.
+- One commercial mix to consider: Poa Supina Shade Grass Blend from OutsidePride.com, a mixture of supina and rough bluegrasses.
 Another online source is Seedland.com, which sells the seed as a single species and offers mix recommendations.

-The second candidate for deep shade is creeping red fescue (Festuca rubra ), one of the "fine fescue" group of grass species.
+- The second candidate for deep shade: Creeping red fescue (Festuca Rubra), one of the "fine fescue" group of grass species.
 It's been used for many years in a wide variety of grass mixes.
 According to a USDA fact sheet on red fescue, there are 200 named varieties.
 Though fescues are usually classified as bunching grasses, creeping red also spreads by rhizomes.
 This spreading characteristic helps “knit” a carpet of grass and overcomes the bunching appearance of other fescues.

-Creeping red fescue grows across North America except for south central U.S. and Florida.
-Some growers note, however, that it is not as cold tolerant as Kentucky bluegrass or creeping bentgrass and is best used in zone 4 – zone 8.
+Creeping red fescue grows across North America except for south-central U.S. and Florida.
+Some growers note, however, that it is not as cold tolerant as Kentucky bluegrass or creeping bentgrass and is best used in zone 4 to zone 8.